Gamify-IT/docs/dev-manuals/authentication/authentication.md

 When the user logs in, they receive a token.
 The token is stored in a cookie which is sent alongside every request to any backend.

-Every backend MUST ALWAYS validate the token before processing any request.
+Every backend **must always** validate the token before processing any request.

 ## Data format